airou-lab/docs/src/lionn/setup/README.md

 The [VOXL Developer Bootcamp](https://docs.modalai.com/voxl-developer-bootcamp/) from ModalAI was used to setup the VOXL.

+The latest VOXL image was loaded (see [Software](../software/README.md#operating-systems)) and the `voxl-configure-mpa` script to configure the different services on the VOXL based on the hardware shipped with the VOXL Flight Deck (see [voxl-configure-mpa](https://docs.modalai.com/voxl-configure-mpa/))

 ## Testing VOXL-Motor connections

 Two methods were used to test if the VOXL was able to control the propeller motors.